-The coefficient $\alpha > 0$ is reminiscient to the specific role of the aggregation between monomers to form 2-mers in the scaling adopted in [14]: the coupling between macroscopic clusters and (microscopic) monomers introduced by this reaction is considered to be weak, see also [17] for related observations.
+The coefficient $\alpha > 0$ is reminiscient to the specific role of the aggregation between monomers to form 2-mers in the scaling adopted in [14]: the coupling between macroscopic clusters and (microscopic) monomers introduced by this reaction is considered to be weak, see also [18] for related observations.
+Alternative versions of the diffusion corrections are discussed in [16, 17, 48].
+In these papers the diffusion coefficients do not depend on the time variable, the properties of the coefficients a, b and the boundary condition are also different, which leads to completely different phenomena.
+We also refer the reader to [39] for a derivation of (much more intricate) diffusion corrections that goes back to an even more microscopic description by means of a mean-field regime.